utkarshb1/utkarshb1/README.md

 ### 💻 &nbsp;About Me
   - From Ramtek, MH
+  - Associate Engineer | Verification @Qualcomm
-  - VLSI Enthusiast, open to work in Verification.
+  - VLSI Enthusiast
   - Graduate from Indian Institute of Information Technology Nagpur
   - ⚡ Connect to Know More!